What is a hate crime?

 What is a hate incident?

-A hate incident is any incident which the victim, or anyone else, thinks is based on someone’s prejudice towards them because of their race, religion, sexual orientation, disability, alternative sub-culture (the way they dress or their lifestyle) or because they are transgender.
+A hate incident is any incident which the victim, or anyone else, thinks is based on someone’s prejudice towards them because of their race, religion, sexual orientation, gender identity, disability, or alternative sub-culture (the way they dress or their lifestyle).

-What do hate crimes towards LGBTQ+ look like?
+What do hate crimes towards LGBTQ+ people look like?

 Click here to view our resource with details on how to get help and support if you've been a victim of a hate crime.